ssokolova/copilot-testing/labs.md

 ![tests from comments](./images/ct74.png?raw=true "tests from comments")

-7. Hit return (if you haven't) and Copilot will probably supply a generic testing routine, such as below (NOTE: if you only get the first line, you may need to "nudge" Copilot by typing "result" or similar after accepting the first line):
+6. Hit return (if you haven't).
+Copilot may supply a generic testing routine, such as below, the start of a routine, or a set of actual assert-based tests (NOTE: if you only get the first line, you may need to "nudge" Copilot by typing "result" or similar after accepting the first line):

 ```
 def test_is_prime(number, expected):